nwutils/nw-builder/README.md

 Type: `String`
 Default value: `null`

 WINDOWS ONLY: The path to your ICO icon file.
-If your don't provide your own it will use the one provided by node-webkit.
+If your don't provide your own it will use the one provided by NW.js.
 If you are building on MAC or LINUX you must have [Wine](http://winehq.org) installed to use this option.

 ### Manifest Options